Lanna language: Contrastive tones in smooth syllables

-The table below presents six phonemic tones in the Chiang Mai and Nan dialects in smooth syllables, i.e. closed syllables ending in sonorant sounds such as [m], [n], [ŋ], [w], and [j] and open syllables.
+The table below presents six phonemic tones in the Chiang Mai dialects in smooth syllables, i.e. closed syllables ending in sonorant sounds such as [m], [n], [ŋ], [w], and [j] and open syllables.
 Sources have not agreed on the phonetic realization of the six tones in the Chiang Mai dialect.
-The table presents information based on two sources, one from Gedney (1999) and the other one from the Lanna dictionary (2007) which is a Northern Thai-Thai dictionary.
+The table presents information based on two sources, one from Gedney (1999) and the other one from the Lanna dictionary (2007) which is a Lanna-Thai dictionary.
 Although published in 1999, Gedney's information about the Chiang Mai dialect is based on data he collected from one speaker in Chiang Mai in 1964 (p.
 725).
 As tones may change within one's lifetime (e.g., Bangkok Thai tones have changed over the past 100 years), the information about the six tones from Gedney (1999) should be considered with caution.